 Specific vitamins can sometimes be beneficial for cats with chronic kidney disease.
-I often add B-vitamins to a cat's sub-Q fluids (if required), or to their food, as a supplement.
+B-vitamins can be added to a cat's sub-Q fluids (if required), or to their food, as a supplement.
 B-vitamins can help prevent anemia, relieve nausea, and improve a cat's overall feeling of well-being.